apikzorian/Traffic-Sign-Classification/README.md

 |						|												|
 |						|												|

+For my model, we will use a variation of the LeNet classifier.
+We have 2 CNNs with

 ####3.
 Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.